 Luxli Viola and Low-Level Lighting (LLL)

 After shooting compositions with the Milky Way for a while with just the glow sticks in the well, I got out a Luxli Viola 5″ Multi-Color On-Camera LED Light that I had just bought.
-(That link is an Amazon Affiliate link that ties to Photog Adventures and helps them produce their shows.)

 The Luxli Viola is a lightweight 5″ LED panel.
 It is designed to mount on top of your camera using a hot shoe adaptor.
 The Viola has manual knobs to adjust the white balance from 3,000K to 10,000K Color Temperature.
 Or they can dim the light from 100% down to 0%, in 1% brightness steps.
 Power is via a standard Sony NP-F battery or a DC with an AC adaptor.
 Combined with the Luxli Conductor Bluetooth 4.0 LE app, you can control all the settings from your phone.
 And best of all, it provides fully color-adjustable light – you can make any color of the rainbow with it!